MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/resource-request-from-native-windows-8-10-applications/index.md

 1. From the command line, navigate to the Visual Studio project.
 2. Ensure the sample is registered in the MobileFirst Server by running the command: `mfpdev app register`.
 3. The sample uses the `JavaAdapter` contained in the Adapters Maven project.
 Use either Maven or MobileFirst Developer CLI to [build and deploy the adapter](../../adapters/creating-adapters/).
+4. To test or debug an adapter, see the [testing and debugging adapters](../../adapters/testing-and-debugging-adapters) tutorial.
-4. import the project to Visual Studio, and run the sample by clicking the **Run* button.
+5. import the project to Visual Studio, and run the sample by clicking the **Run* button.